Privacy Policy

 c) Your rights

-2) Data collection when visiting our website
+2. Data collection when you visit our website

 a) Transmission of content

-b) Transmission to other service providers, plugins and tools
+b) Transmission to other service providers Plugins and tools

 c) Social media